-2.4.2.4 Transport Route Accommodation Works
+2.4.2.2 Transport Route Accommodation Works

-During the construction of the proposed development, a number of road and junction improvements and temporary works will be completed to provide access to the site during turbine delivery.
-All these accommodation areas will be re-used during decommissioning and turbine component removal.
-On completion of the turbine component removal from the site, the temporary accommodation area will be fully re-instated.
+During the construction of the Proposed Development, a number of road and junction improvements and temporary works will be completed to provide access to the site during materials delivery.
+All these accommodation areas will be re-used during decommissioning.
+This includes the re-instatement and re-establishment of the temporary access road from the N22 to the old N22 alignment to facilitate the removal of abnormally large vehicle loads.
+The use of this temporary access road will be carefully managed, and the route will be blocked with traffic bollards when not in use for component removal.
+On completion of the component removal from the site, the temporary access road and accommodation areas will be fully re-instated.

-3. ENVIRONMENTAL MANAGEMENT
+ENVIRONMENTAL MANAGEMENT